camunda/camunda-platform-helm/charts/camunda-platform/test/README.md

-# CCSM-Helm Test
+# Camunda Platform Helm Test
-This directory contains tests for the CCSM Helm chart.
+This directory contains tests for the Camunda Platform Helm chart.
 For more information about the tests and how to extend them please read [here](/CONTRIBUTING.md#tests).